NVentimiglia/MVVMExample/README.md

 - Controller : Static, Architecturall, Only One.
   - Examples : Inject Controller, Game Controller

 - Logic : Game / Business Logic.
-Logic encapsilates 'services' and 'models' and 'interfaces'
+  - Logic includes 'services' and 'models' and 'interfaces' and 'view models'
   - Examples : Error Logic, Score Logic, Account Logic, Room Logic
+  - No unity dependencies
+  - Testable, should live in a DLL (VS testing is better than unitys)

 - Models : Simple DTOS used by a service
   - Should be mostly fields / properties.
 Some methods are ok (ToString())